bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.5 =
+* Tweak - Remove useless checkbox column in list tables and standardize CSS
+* Dev - No longer generate id in html fields (with random number) if not provided
+* Dev - Change LONGTEXT to MEDIUMTEXT db column definition

 = 1.15.4 - 2022/10/06 =
 * Tweak - Enable the "Today" button even if today's view is not accessible